kvasdopil/ui-gen/README.md

   - Tracks selected screen ID
   - **Empty State**: Displays "Right-click to create your first screen" message when no screens exist, positioned at 0,0 in viewport coordinates (centered on first load)
   - Centers viewport on first load when no screens exist and no saved transform
-  - Handles screen dragging: unselected screens can be dragged to reposition them
+  - Handles screen dragging: all screens (selected and unselected) can be dragged to reposition them
   - Disables panning when dragging a screen to prevent interference
+  - **Robust Drag Handling**: Screen dragging continues even when mouse moves fast and leaves viewport boundaries - uses global window event listeners with capture phase to ensure drag only terminates on actual mouse up events, not on mouse leave
   - Deselects screens when clicking outside or starting to drag another screen
   - Provides new screen creation flow: right-click on empty space shows popup, left-click anywhere dismisses popup
   - Preserves form input when canceling the new screen flow or modify prompt
   - Auto-loads screens and viewport transform from IndexedDB on mount
   - Auto-saves screens and viewport transform to IndexedDB whenever they change (screens debounced by 300ms, viewport transform debounced by 500ms)
+  - **Optimized Screen Saving**: Only saves the specific screen that was updated (position or selectedPromptIndex), not all screens - prevents unnecessary API calls when moving screens
+  - **Initial Load Protection**: Prevents saving during initial page load to avoid unnecessary update calls
   - Uses functional state updates in `handleScreenUpdate` to prevent race conditions when multiple screens update simultaneously
   - Always preserves screen positions during updates unless explicitly changed
   - Z-index management: newer screens appear above older ones, selected screens always on top